7+ Different Types of Pilates

 Pilates is a low-impact type of exercise that has numerous health benefits.
-In this article, I’ll share 7 of the different types of pilates and how to choose which one is best for you.
+In this article, I’ll share 7 of the different types of pilates and how to choose which one is right for you.

 Overview of Pilates